 }

-HubBox configures this based on the network(s) used and your checkout form structure, ensuring codes needed for manifesting are placed correctly.
+HubBox configures this based on the networks used and your checkout form structure, ensuring manifesting codes are placed correctly.

-For advanced control, you can sometimes override the default design or injection point specifically for the map widget modal or the confirmation display block, although this is less common for standard Tag implementations.
+For advanced control, you can override the default injection point for the map widget modal or the post-selection confirmation block.

 config: {